pi-hole/docs/docs/guides/nginx-configuration.md

 ### Notes & Warnings
+- **This is an unsupported configuration created by the community**
 - If you're using php5, change all instances of `php7.0-fpm` to `php5-fpm` and change `/run/php/php7.0-fpm.sock` to `/var/run/php5-fpm.sock`

 ### Basic requirements